 For additional information about OER please visit the Carpenter Library Guide.

 Since 2006, the cost of college textbooks has increased 88 percent, compared with an increase of 21 percent for all items, according to the Consumer Price Index.
 The cost of textbooks also puts college students at risk of falling behind.
 A 2016 survey of more than 20,000 Florida college students found that textbook prices caused 67 percent of them to not purchase a required textbook, 26 percent to drop a class and 20 percent to fail a course.

 In this initial call, we are seeking proposals focused on adoption of existing OER materials, such as peer-reviewed open texts and licensed content from the Library.
 In future years, we anticipate expanding the call to include proposals for authoring open texts/courseware.
-The application period opens Oct.
+The application period was open from Oct.
 23 to Nov.
 27, 2017.
 Project timelines may vary but must be completed by August 1, 2018, with implementation no later than Spring 2019.